vstkl/vstkl.github.io/_posts/2025-11-05-entering-linux.md

 - UI/User Interface - the stuff you see on the screen, the pretty windows, the decorators of windows and everything around it.

 Farewell, V

+*chatgpt #AI was used for sections of this article*